Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 Those two content sources alone should cover most use cases, but that’s all you get with Modula.

 Envira Gallery is a lot more flexible than Modula when it comes to content sources.
 Like Modula, Envira Gallery gives you images in the free version and videos in the premium version.
 But then the premium version also goes a lot further…

 First off, with the Featured Content add-on, you can create galleries to feature WordPress content by pulling in the content from any WordPress post type.
-This lets you use a gallery to feature your latest blog posts, WooCommerce products, testimonials, projects, etc. — you can check out a demo here.
+This lets you use a gallery to feature your latest blog posts, WooCommerce products, testimonials, projects, and so on — you can check out a demo here.

 If you’re a photographer, you’ll also like that you’re able to sync your gallery with Adobe Lightroom.

-If you’re just creating simple image or video galleries, all these extra bells and whistles might not matter.
-But for power users, you might appreciate the flexibility that Envira Gallery offers here.
+If you’re just creating simple image or video galleries, all of these extra bells and whistles may not matter.
+However, power users may appreciate the flexibility Envira Gallery offers here.

-For their premium versions, both plugins use an “add-on” model, with different add-ons available to you depending on the plan that you choose.
+For their premium versions, both plugins use an ‘add-on’ model, with different add-ons available to you depending on the plan you choose.

 You can see which features the plans have in the comparison table below:

 Envira Gallery’s premium plans initially start at $14 and range up to $49 for the one-year license.
 Or, you can pay $269 for a lifetime license on unlimited sites.